-The slice is vegan, using Bare Blends Cacao & Cinnamon Plant Protein in the base and a range of boosters in the rocky road topping.
-To make the topping I use 85% cocoa dark chocolate to keep the sugar content down, but add a spoonful of rice malt syrup and coconut oil to help the chocolate coating set a little softer.
+The slice is vegan.
+To make the topping I use 85% cocoa dark chocolate to keep the sugar content down, but added a spoonful of rice malt syrup and coconut oil to help the chocolate coating set a little softer.

 Feel free to get creative with what you add to the rocky road topping.
 I like brazil or macadamia nuts with raisins or cranberries and coconut.
 But you could add any combination of nuts and dried fruits that take your fancy.

 Rocky Road Slice

 For the base:

 - 1/4 cup plant-based protein powder (I used Bare Blends Cacao & Cinnamon Plant Protein)